Overview of DBT Self Help

 - Opposite to Emotion Action is engaging activities you don’t like but know will help you.
 It is difficult to disengage pain.
 This effective DBT skill helps people’s ability to encourage themselves to do something that has helped in the past instead of reaching for a pill first.
 It might seem like you cannot do anything when you are in pain but when you engage this skill consistently the results are profound.

 - Effectiveness means that you identify a goal and do it just enough or not too much or too little to be effective.
 When you are working to conserve your energy because of the widespread pain consider your goals and take deliberate small steps to achieve those goals.
-This allows you to conserve your energy and figure out your top priority, keep your focus, and rather than being derailed by self-imposed judgments or “shoulds” you can realistic adapt and reach your goals
+This allows you to conserve your energy and figure out your top priority, keep your focus, and rather than being derailed by self-imposed judgments or “shoulds” you can realistic adapt and reach your goals.

 - Let go of Suffering is when you note your experience without attaching any emotion to it.
 Being able to observe your emotions as waves versus denying yourself to think about them, feel them, or feeding them with continuous negative self-talk helps allows you to calmly deal with your feelings.
 Intense pain is hard to handle.
 Experiencing pain with judgment will only make things worse.
 Next time you find yourself judging your pain, try to let go of suffering and free yourself from the negativity.

+Don’t be defeated by a chronic pain diagnosis.
 Living well with pain requires you to accept the moment for what it is and work towards positive change at the exact same time.
 Research has proven DBT self help to be effective in reducing pain for warriors.